jon-c-silva/hackcity17/README.md

 WeCycle is a community of cyclists to find help when they need it the most.

-### ROADMAP
+### Features

 - Find the nearest bike shops to user location

-- Broadcast a message, asking nearby cyclists for help when bike shops are closed (in development)
+- Broadcast a message, asking nearby cyclists for help when bike shops are closed

+- Allow users to report problems they find on their commute (road closures, etc)

 ### DETAILS